UKCloud/documentation/articles/openstack/ostack-how-use-cli.md

 ### Test your configuration

 Now you've installed and configured the everything, you can start using the command line tools.

-1. Start Windows PowerShell.
+> [!NOTE]
+> You'll need to run the PowerShell script defined above, and provide your OpenStack project credentials every time you relaunch PowerShell.

-2. Test if everything is working with a simple list command:
+1. Test if everything is working with a simple list command:

-        nova list
+        openstack server list

-3. If you've started with an empty project, you'll get output similar to the following:
+2. If you've started with an empty project, you'll get output similar to the following:

     ```
     +----+------+--------+------------+-------------+----------+